kirby-b/Godot-Platformer/docs/DOCUMENTATION.md

 Day 39: Minor updates for level 3 to add background and timer

+Day 40: Added a moving platform and worked on making world 2 level 1 more complete.

 # Tips, Tricks, and Advice

 1. In Godot 4 to change cell size of a tilemap, you go to where it says tileset in the upper right corner and click the down arrow.
 From there click edit and the cell size should be there.